Bucks bounce back to beat Nets 104-89 and force Game 7 - WTMJ

 The Bucks shot just 7 of 33 from 3-point range but made up for it by outscoring the Nets 26-4 in fast-break points.

-“We definitely were out of sync,” Nets coach Steve Nash said.
-“We didn’t play the way we wanted to play offensively.
-We just didn’t have our best stuff tonight.
-We have a Game 7 on our home floor.”
+“You know in those moments, he’s going to make the right play,” Antetokounmpo said.
+“We know that when he feels good, we’ve got to give him the ball.”

-Milwaukee bounced back two nights after blowing a 17-point lead in a 114-108 Game 5 loss at Brooklyn that featured an epic 49-point, 17-rebound, 10-assist performance from Kevin Durant.
+Middleton shot 11 of 16 from the floor and 11 of 12 on free-throw attempts and had 10 rebounds, five assists and five steals.
+Antetokounmpo shot 12 of 20 and had 17 rebounds.
+Jrue Holiday added 21 points, eight rebounds and five assists.

-Durant had 32 points and 11 rebounds Thursday.
-James Harden added 16 points but still looked as though he was at far less than full strength in his second game since returning from a hamstring injury.
+Durant had 32 points and 11 rebounds.
+James Harden added 16 points for Brooklyn but still looked as though he was at far less than full strength in his second game since returning from a hamstring injury.

 The Bucks owned a 14-point lead early in the second half before Durant again sparked a third-quarter comeback, scoring 10 straight Nets points during one stretch.